hivemq/hivemq-mqtt-client/docs/user_guide.md

 ### Building from source

-The mqtt-bee project uses Gradle to build.
+The HiveMQ MQTT Client project uses Gradle to build.
 A gradle wrapper configuration is included, so after cloning the repository from github, simply change into the directory containing the project and execute `./gradlew build`.

 ## The API flavours

-mqtt-bee offers three distinct API flavours: async, blocking and reactive.
-The first two are primarily targeted at application developers, the latter is targeted at people who like the reactive API or who are looking to integrate mqtt-bee in a framework or library, as it gives you more control over the inner workings.
+The HiveMQ MQTT Client library offers three distinct API flavours: async, blocking and reactive.
+The first two are primarily targeted at application developers, the latter is targeted at people who like the reactive API or who are looking to integrate the HiveMQ MQTT Client library in a framework or library, as it gives you more control over the inner workings.

 All three API flavours are based around a fluent, builder based API, and differ primarily in the